AnatoliManolidou/Computer-Architecture-Project/README.md

 ### SPECMCF

-By looking at this [chart](#results), we can see that miss rate of the L1 instruction cache is quite high.
-That means that we have to increase the L1 instruction cache size, its associativity and the cache line size.
-In the first test i doubled the size of the L1 instruction cache and its associativity and in the second i quadrupled them.
-Then in the third one, i doubled the cache line size and kept the L1 size at 64kB and its associativity at 4.
+From the [chart](#results), it is apparent that the L1 instruction cache has a high miss rate.
+To mitigate this, in the first test, I doubled both the size and associativity of the L1 instruction cache.
+In the second test, I quadrupled these parameters.
+For the third test, I reverted the L1I size to 64kB and its associativity to 4, but doubled the cache line size instead.

-These are the commands that were used:
+The commands used are as follows:

 ```bash
 $ ./build/ARM/gem5.opt -d spec_results_opt/specmcf/1 configs/example/se.py --cpu-type=MinorCPU --caches --l2cache --l1d_size=64kB --l1i_size=64kB --l2_size=2MB --l1i_assoc=4 --l1d_assoc=2 --l2_assoc=8 --cacheline_size=64 --cpu-clock=1GHz -c spec_cpu2006/429.mcf/src/specmcf -o "spec_cpu2006/429.mcf/data/inp.in" -I 100000000